ci-compass/cicf/week05-containers-and-debugging/README.md

 We are going to run a service using docker.

-This is something called a object store, which we will cover next week with cloud computing.
+This is something called a object store, which we will visit when we talk about cloud computing.
 For now the important thing is that we will run it inside a container.

 First, get the container image: